10 Essential Lessons You’ll Learn in a Creative Writing Workshop

 5. Help others improve their work.
 When other writers put your suggestions into action or express appreciation for your ideas and recommendations and then tell you that your feedback helped them make their writing better, it feels good, especially when the entire arrangement is reciprocal.

 6. Meet people who share your passion.
 There’s nothing like sitting in a room surrounded by people who are just as excited about writing as you are.
 It’s not only inspiring, it’s comforting.
 Plus, it’s a great opportunity to meet like-minded people, some of whom may become lifelong friends, writing partners, or your future writing group.

 7. Improve your writing.
-This, of course, is the main reason most people take a creative writing class or workshop.
+This, of course, is the main reason most people take a creative writing workshop.
 The ultimate goal is to become a better writer, and a workshop will definitely do the trick.
 You’ll also put a lot more effort into everything you write because you know it will be scrutinized, and this builds excellent writing habits.

 8. Adopt new writing techniques.
 Between the instructor and your peers, you’ll discover all kinds of interesting new writing tools and techniques, often simply through the course of discussion as well as through observing everyone’s work.

 9. Get access to a mentor.
 The person running the workshop should be knowledgeable and experienced in the world of writing.
 Maybe the instructor is a published author, or maybe it’s someone who’s worked as an agent, editor, or publisher.
 This access to a mentor is priceless.
 Take advantage of it!